learning-zone/javascript-basics/README.md

 weakMapObject.delete(secondObject);
 ```
 #### Q. What is the purpose of uneval?
-The uneval() is an inbuilt function which is used to create a string representation of the source code of an Object.
+The `uneval()` is an inbuilt function which is used to create a string representation of the source code of an Object.
 It is a top-level function and is not associated with any object.
-Let's see the below example to know more about it's functionality,
 ```javascript
 var a = 1;
 uneval(a); // returns a String containing 1